 Amazon’s Holiday Shipping Schedule for 2019

 If you wish to sell your products in the Amazon marketplace for Black Friday, Cyber Monday or Christmas, you must have them shipped to their warehouses on or before their deadlines.
-See the dates below for the deadline for each holiday so you can ensure that your goods arrive on time and are on stock for customers during this peak season.
+For this year’s Amazon holiday shipping schedule, you will find due dates for each holiday so you can ensure that your goods arrive on time and are on stock for customers during this peak season.

 - November 04 – Possible cut-off date for FBA inventory for Black Friday and Cyber Monday